What Is A Sinking Fund? Your Budget’s Secret Weapon

 Pro Tip: Start small.
 Once you understand what a sinking fund is doing for your finances, you’ll want to expand.

 • Mixing It with Emergency Savings: Keep these separate.
-Use different accounts or at least label clearly.
+Use different accounts or at least label them clearly.

 • Underestimating the True Cost: Always overestimate.
 Add 10–15% buffer for taxes, inflation, or surprises.

-• Giving Up Too Soon Consistency beats perfection.
-If you fall behind, adjust not abandon.
+• Giving Up Too Soon: Consistency beats perfection.
+If you fall behind, adjust, not abandon.

 “Good budgeting isn’t about being perfect,” says Tiffany Aliche, The Budgetnista.
 “It’s about being consistent and kind to yourself.”